Attack on the Bataclan Theater in Paris: Looking Back

 Eagles of Death Metal halted their tour as well, but singer/guitarist Jesse Hughes became a media fixture after the Paris attacks, initially as a witness to the violence and then as a spokesman for the power of music over terror.
 As the months progressed, however, Hughes’ comments took an angrier turn.
 When his band returned to Paris for a February concert specifically for the survivors of the Bataclan attacks, Hughes went on French TV and declared his support for more guns on the street.

 “Did your French gun control stop a single f—ing person from dying at the Bataclan?” he asked rhetorically on iTele.
 “I think the only thing that stopped it was some of the bravest men I’ve ever seen in my life charging head-first into the face of death with their firearms.”

-“My suggestions that anyone affiliated with the Bataclan played a role in the events of 13 November are unfounded and baseless – and I take full responsibility for them,” he said.
+“My suggestions that anyone affiliated with the Bataclan played a role in the events of 13 November are unfounded and baseless – and I take full responsibility for them,” Hughes said.
 “I’ve been dealing with non-stop nightmares and struggling through therapy to make sense of this tragedy and insanity.
 I haven’t been myself since 13 November.”

-Perhaps the most high-profile contribution comes nearly one year after the Paris attacks.
-In the lead-up to the one-year anniversary, Sting announced that he would play the first concert at the reopened Bataclan theater on November 12, with all earnings going to a pair of victims’ charities.
-The bassist/singer had previously appeared at the venue as a member of the Police.
+Meanwhile, for most of the next year, the Bataclan was covered in barricades and protective material as it underwent an enormous restoration project, funded in part by a government grant.
+Sting then announced that he would play the first concert at the remodeled Bataclan theater on Nov.
+12, 2016, with all earnings going to a pair of victims’ charities.
+He had previously appeared at the venue as a member of the Police.